 The House's collection of oil paintings primarily consists of the portraits of House of Representatives' Speakers and Committee Chairmen.
-Examples of the oils on canvas include that of Henry Clay by Guiseppe Fagnani in 1852.
-Henry Clay was one of the most prominent Speakers to serve in the Old Hall of the House.
-His portrait was the first of what was to become the series of Speaker's portraits in the House Collection.
+An example includes that of Speaker Henry Clay by Guiseppe Fagnani in 1852.
+His portrait was the first of what became Speaker's portraits series in the House Collection.
 This portrait series became official with House Resolution 164 in 1910, which decreed that the service of every speaker be commemorated with an oil portrait.
-All Speaker portraits hang in the Speaker's Lobby and in the East and West Chamber stairways that adjoin.
-Other oil paintings cared for by the House include a portrait of George Washington, painted by American artist George Vanderlyn; and an oil on canvas of Sam Rayburn of Texas, the longest serving Speaker of the House, painted by Douglas Chandor in 1941.
-George Washington's painting hung in the Old Hall of the House and was moved with the Congress to the new Chamber in 1858, where it remains today.
+All Speaker portraits hang in the Speaker's Lobby and in the East and West Chamber stairways that adjoin it.